 The best part about beauty hacks is that almost any beauty procedure can be done on the cheap and in the comfort of your own home.
 Well… maybe not laser hair removal!

 Doing your own nails at home is a great beauty DIY.
-With a little upfront spending (you can get a bottle of nail polish for under $10) you’ll be able to get your money’s worth for months to come.
-You can get 147 coats out of a single bottle of nail polish!
+With a little upfront spending (you can get a good bottle of nail polish for under $10), you’ll be able to get your money’s worth for months to come.
+You can get 147 coats out of a single bottle!

 2. Body Scrubs